 Had let it’s pleasure through –

-The next lines speak on a second way of being.
+The next lines speak on the second way of being.
 She chose to “smile” rather than let her “Vesuvian face” through.
-If she had done the later, then her pleasure, in the form of volcanic rage would’ve poured out on a valley instead.
+If she had done the latter, then her pleasure, in the form of volcanic rage would’ve poured out on a valley instead.

 And when at Night – Our good Day done –

 This day in the life of a husband and wife comes to a close in the fourth stanza.
 She is turning in for the night, with their “good Day done.”
 The wife, as a gun, is there at her “Master’s Head” during the night.
 The gun guards the husband as he sleeps and the speaker describes it as being a more important component to his rest than an “Eider Duck’s / Deep Pillow.”

 This stanza marks another separation for the speaker from the traditional life of a wife.
 Rather than sharing a pillow with her husband, she is placed near his head, perhaps on the wall.
 The line about the “Eider Duck” refers to a type of duck that pulls out its own feathers to make a nest.
 It, in a way, destroys itself to bring itself more comfort.
 This speaks to the way that the speaker is taking away the elements that make her “wife” in order to improve her overall situation.

 To foe of His – I’m deadly foe –

 On whom I lay a Yellow Eye –